tachiyomiorg/issue-moderator-action/README.md

 and `/` as the invocation character, and alternatively with a more human readable way, with sentences that can be customized.

+If the command is invoked by the bot-like way, the comment will be minimized and marked as resolved.

 ### Duplicate

 This command will close the current issue as an duplicate.